 That said, we can guide you on your search.
 Below are our recommendations for gaming mice, built on years of experience first and foremost as gamers, and second as writers here at PCWorld.

-Updated 1/17/20 to include our review of the Razer DeathAdder V2.
-While the name implies a momentous revision to the DeathAdder mouse, the actual upgrades are pretty standard, albeit welcome.
+Updated 3/23/20 to include our review of the Razer Viper Mini, a great option for people with smaller hands, for children getting into gaming, and for anyone who wants a mainstream-branded mouse for only $40.
 Scroll to the bottom of this article for links to all of our gaming mice reviews.

 Best general-purpose gaming mouse